cibseven-community-hub/cibseven-external-task-client-python3/README.md

 ## Usage

-1. Make sure to have [Camunda](https://camunda.com/download/) running.
+1. Make sure to have [CIB seven](https://github.com/cibseven/cibseven) running.
 2. Create a simple process model with an External Service Task and define the topic as 'topicName'.
-3. Deploy the process to the Camunda BPM engine.
+3. Deploy the process to the CIB seven BPM engine.
 4. In your Python code:

 ```python